|

-The arthropods contain more species than any other group in the animal kingdom.
-There are currently over one million known species and at a conservative estimated there are at least another million still to be discovered.
+The Arthropods contain more species than any other group in the Animal Kingdom.
+There are currently well over one million known species and conservative estimates project that there are at least another million waiting to be found and described.

-Subphylum: Hexapoda (Insecta) Hexapoda are distinguished by having only three pairs of legs attached to the thorax (almost all other arthropods have more than 3 pairs of legs), and contains many of the most familiar, diverse and abundant invertebrate groups.
+The vast majority of the species in the Hexapoda are insects and are distinguished by having only three pairs of legs attached to the thorax (almost all other arthropods have more than 3 pairs of legs).
+It is the most diverse and abundant group on Earth.

 Nearly 1 million species worldwide.

-Insects (butterflies, moths, beetles, dragonflies, flies, bugs, grasshoppers, crickets, mantids, etc.)
+Includes : butterflies, moths, beetles, dragonflies, flies, bugs, grasshoppers, crickets, mantids, etc.

 Subphylum: Chelicerata (Class: Arachnida)